Khris Middleton NBA Playoffs Player Props: Bucks vs. Heat

 Khris Middleton Insights vs. the Heat

-- Middleton is responsible for attempting 5.5% of his team's field goal attempts this season with 12.3 per game.
+- This season, Khris Middleton has made 5.4 shots per game, which accounts for 5.1% of his team's total makes.

-- He's connected on 1.5 threes per game, or 4.2% of his team's makes from beyond the arc this season.
+- He's knocked down 1.5 threes per game, or 4.2% of his team's makes from beyond the arc this season.

 - The Bucks rank 12th in possessions per game with 102.4.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- The Heat allow 109.8 points per game, second-ranked in the league.
+- Defensively, the Heat are ranked second in the league, allowing 109.8 points per game.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.
+- On the boards, the Heat are sixth in the league, giving up 41.9 rebounds per game.

-- In terms of 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per game.
+- In terms of 3-pointers, the Heat have given up 13.1 makes per game, 28th in the league.

 Khris Middleton vs. the Heat